Dr India Whitehouse

-When working with younger children, I integrates individual CBT with parenting techniques, including strategies for managing challenging behavior and tantrums.
+When working with younger children, I integrate individual CBT with parenting techniques, including strategies for managing challenging behaviour and tantrums.

-I often used the work of Dr Daniel Amen who identifies social and emotional difficulties as brain problems, which can be addressed with the correct approaches.
-The adolescents i works with find that identifying their anxiety and social difficulties as brain difficulties lessens the stigma and shame often associated with these types of problem.
+I often use the work of Dr Daniel Amen who identifies social and emotional difficulties as brain problems which can be addressed with the correct approaches.
+The adolescents and young adults I work with find that identifying their anxiety and social difficulties as brain difficulties lessens the stigma and shame often associated with these types of problem.
 Using these techniques has inspired them to rapidly change the quality of their lives.

 Training, qualifications & experience

 I have a doctorate in clinical psychology from Plymouth University, and an intermediate certificate in child focused systemic therapy (family therapy).